Michael-AUG/Michael-AUG.github.io/hebrides.markdown

 We will also be on 2m and 70cms FM and SSB looking for SOTA stations, 4m FM and the FM LEO Satellites.
 I will mainly be using CW and Kevan will be mainly on HF SSB although may dabble in a bit of PSK.

-See our Twitter feed below for up to date information:
+See our Twitter feed for up to date information: [@HebridesDX2024](https://twitter.com/HebridesDx2024)

-<a class="twitter-timeline" href="https://twitter.com/HebridesDx2024?ref_src=twsrc%5Etfw">Tweets by HebridesDx2024</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>